bradleytaunt/ET-Jekyll/_posts/2018-01-14-default-post.md

 font-display: swap;
 </pre>

-### Critical CSS
+### CSS File

-All styling for this theme is loaded <code>inline</code> in the header of the document.
+All styling for this theme is loaded inside the `style.css` file (compressed by default).
 This ensures the main structure, layout and core elements of ET-Jekyll load instantly and avoid even further "pop-in".
+The `et-book` typeface is pulled in from the `/fonts` directory which helps cache and avoid FOUT.

-Any design changes should be made to the <code>style.scss</code> file inside the `_includes` folder.
+Any design changes should be made to the <code>style.scss</code> file inside the root directory.

 ## Final Thoughts